CUAHSI/learning-gitflows-template/.github/issues_to_create/issue_12.md

-In the last issue, we made two commits that added two new sections of the story to our `dryville_story.md` file.
+We just made two commits that added two new sections of the story to our `dryville_story.md` file.
 Huzzah!
 Everything is peachy.
 However, while you were doing that, your collaborator also decided to add to the story and they committed before you.
 Now, we need to once again pull down their changes before moving on.

 ----
 **Action:** Pull down your collaborator's most recent additions.